ssbc/ssb-meta-feeds-spec/README.md

 Here the application specific metadata `feedpurpose` is used.

-## Key management, identity and metadata
+## Key management

-As mentioned earlier, in classical SSB the feed identity is the same as the feed.
-Here instead we want to decouple identity and feeds.
+This sections covers how to handle the keys used when working with metafeeds.

 ### Existing SSB identity

+This section is only relevant for migrating from a classic SSB feed to metafeeds.

-To generate a metafeed and link it to an existing `main` feed, first a seed is generated:
+To create a metafeed and link it to an existing `main` feed, first a seed is generated:

 ```js
 const seed = crypto.randomBytes(32)